metal-crow/Dark-Souls-PvP-AI/README.md

   * **TOP Priority**
     * If behind enemy, dont have to dodge, if their attack wont hit me.
     * spear game too strong.
-Dynamic range fix?
+Dynamic range fix? no, i also just dont know how to fight spears.
     * any attack can be parried. allow ai to parry sometimes.
     * should attack even when enemy attacking, just determine their direction and attack to their side or behind.
     * impove bs neural network accuracy. try to bs with neural network on and using strafing, train with that